m-bec/Splitting-Hairs-and-Network-Traces/README.md

 Each unpacked dataset contains a data folder with the actual traces.
 The structure here varies slightly depending on how we mapped the original real-world structure.
 Both real-world and simulated datasets contain csv folders.
 Inside each folder is ten csv files for ten folds.
-We used fold-0 for the results in the paper.
+We used `fold-0.csv` for the results in the paper.
 Entries in a csv file point to a data file and documents its use.
 For example, let's look at CoMPS real-world:

 ```
-$ head -n 1 comps-rw/csv-closed/fold-0.csv
+$ head -n 4 comps-rw/csv-closed/fold-0.csv
 class,file,is_merged,is_split,is_empty,is_train,is_valid,is_test
+0,0/0,False,True,False,True,False,False
+0,0/1,False,True,False,True,False,False
+0,0/2,False,True,False,True,False,False
 ```

 Here, each entry in the csv specifies the class (website) and six true/false flags:
 - is_merged: true if the trace is a merged trace of multiple paths (only used for training)
 - is_split: true if the trace is split, i.e., from one path observed by our attacker.
+Typically the file path will encode which path it is from in the simulation run.
 - is_empty: true if the trace is empty.
 - is_train: true if the sample is for training.
 - is_valid: true if the sample is for validation.